Reconstructing a graph from its Bell colouring graph: Introduction and main results

-The condition that~$\Delta(G)<\frac{1}{9}\ord{V(G)}-\frac{1}{3}$ in Theorem~\ref{thm:mainlower} is used to guarantee the existence of at least one partition of~$V(G)$ into~$\chi(G)$ independent sets, where each independent set has size at least~$4$.
-The existence of such a partition will allow us to determine~$G$ from~$\BlG$ so long as~$k>\chi(G)$.
+On the other hand, the condition that $\Delta(G)<\frac{1}{9}\ord{V(G)}-\frac{1}{3}$ in Theorem~\ref{thm:mainlower} is used to guarantee the existence of at least one partition of~$V(G)$ into~$\chi(G)$ independent sets, where each independent set has size at least~$4$.
+(We do not claim that this maximum degree condition is the best possible to guarantee such a partition.)
+The existence of such a partition allows us to determine~$G$ from~$\BlG$ so long as $k>\chi(G)$.
 One may therefore replace the maximum degree condition in Theorem~\ref{thm:mainlower} with any condition which guarantees the existence of such a partition.
-Additionally, we do not claim that this maximum degree condition is the best possible to guarantee such a partition.
-Note however that such a partition certainly does not exist in general if~$\Delta\geq\frac{1}{4}(\ord{V(G)}-1)$, as can be seen by letting~$G$ be the disjoint union of four cliques, three of size~$\frac{1}{4}(\ord{V(G)}-1)$ and one of size~$\frac{1}{4}(\ord{V(G)}+3)$.
-Therefore, a fundamentally different approach would be required in order to prove Conjecture~\ref{conj:mainlower} in its entirety.
-Indeed, using a more involved argument than the one presented in this paper, we can improve the maximum degree condition in the statement of Theorem~\ref{thm:mainlower} to~$\Delta(G)<\frac{1}{2}\ord{V(G)}$ in the case where~$k>\chi(G)+1$.
-However, we do not include this argument here, as it does not bring us significantly closer to proving Conjecture~\ref{conj:mainlower} in its entirety.
+However, we believe that requiring the existence of a partition of~$V(G)$ into~$\chi(G)$ independent sets, each of size at least~$4$, is stronger than what is actually needed.
+We conjecture the following.

+\begin{conjecture} Let~$G$ be a graph such that there exists a partition of $V(G)$ into~$\chi(G)$ independent sets where each such independent set has at least~$3$ vertices, and let $k>\chi(G)$.
+Then $G$ can be reconstructed from $\mathcal{B}_k(G)$. \end{conjecture}